10 Myths about Learning Disabilities

 October 16, 2021

-It is a common misconception that learning disabilities are related to one’s intelligence, but, in fact, it is quite the opposite.
+A common misconception is that learning disabilities are related to low or average intelligence.
+In fact, it is quite the opposite.
 Learners who learn differently typically have average or above-average IQ.
-Unfortunately, because they are constantly challenging themselves, we do see 20% on average drop out each year from school which can easily send the wrong message to society as a whole.
+Unfortunately, because they are constantly challenging themselves, we do see 20% on average drop out of school each year which can easily send the wrong message to society as a whole.
+The first step in retaining these learners is helping them understand that their specific learning disability is not an imperfect ability.
+From elementary school on, many of these children suffer from low self-esteem and need an Individualized Education Plan or IEP.
+The plan will help identify their learning difficulties and inform the child’s teacher of their specific learning disorder and how best to improve their academic skills while nurturing their self esteem too.

 3. Accommodations are a band aid approach.

-By definition, accommodations are used to level the playing field for those who learn differently than their peers.
-They describe an alteration of environment, curriculum format, or equipment that allows an individual with a disability to gain access to content and/or complete assigned tasks.
-They allow students with disabilities to pursue a regular course of study.
+By definition, accommodations are used to level the playing field for school-aged children who learn differently than their peers.
+“Accommodation” is a general term used to describe an alteration of environment, curriculum format or equipment.
+This alteration allows an individual with a disability to gain access to content and/or complete assigned tasks and everyday activities successfully regardless of the person’s ability level.
+They allow students with disabilities to pursue a regular course of study no matter what the child’s needs and can make a huge difference in educational success.
 Since accommodations do not alter what is being taught, instructors should be able to implement the same grading scale for students with disabilities as they do for students without disabilities.

 4. Dyslexia is defined by reading backwards.

 Dyslexia involves neurological deficits that impact many layers of the reading process and not just one’s directionality.
-Common symptoms for Dyslexia include, but are not limited to: challenges with rhyming, blending words, recalling sight words, reading fluidly with expression, spelling orthographically and phonetically.
+Common symptoms for dyslexia include but are not limited to: challenges with rhyming, blending words, recalling sight words, reading fluidly with expression and poor spelling abilities.
 Dyslexic learners tend to be very creative and imaginative, so they try to compensate for their differences by tapping into their strengths.

-5. You can grow out of a LD because they are school-based.
+5. You can grow out of a learning disability because they are school-based.

-Learning disabilities are life-long diagnoses that follow a learner as they age.
-Once diagnosed, learners can feel empowered to discover strategies as to how to reach their full potential and to navigate the communicative world around them.
-Regardless of their successful methods, however, learning disabilities do not fade away as a learner ages, but they can become easier to manage.
+Learning disabilities are lifelong conditions that follow a learner as they age.
+Once diagnosed, learners can feel empowered to discover strategies as to how to reach their full potential and what special help they need to navigate the communicative world around them.
+Regardless of their successful methods, learning disabilities do not fade away as a learner ages, but they can become easier to manage.

 6. Healthy habits such as nutrition, physical fitness and sleep have no impact on learning.

-The right fit nutrition, exercise and sleep patterns actually improve attention, energy levels, motivation, and productivity.
-Sometimes symptoms of learning differences can stem as a result of poor habits.
+Nutrition, exercise and sleep patterns actually improve attention, energy levels, motivation and productivity.
+Sometimes symptoms of learning differences can increase as a result of poor habits.
 Trained experts can separate the symptoms from the daily happenings to determine whether or not a diagnosis is warranted.
-All this to say, these healthy habits can certainly bolster one’s ability to learn, but cannot cause a diagnosable learning disability.
+All this to say, healthy habits can certainly bolster one’s ability to learn, but cannot cause or cure a diagnosable learning disability.

-7. LD symptoms are overt and can be seen.
+7. Learning disability symptoms are overt and can be seen.

-8. LD is just another way of saying ‘lazy’ or ‘unmotivated.’
+8. Learning disability is just another way of saying ‘lazy’ or ‘unmotivated.’

 Quite the opposite!
 Those with learning disabilities tend to work harder than neurotypical peers because they have to overcome struggles that their peers do not.
 Over the course of my 20 years in this field, I have heard this myth from caregivers and educators the most (believe it or not!).
 Since we know our children are capable, labeling them as lazy or not driven seems to justify why they are not becoming who we know they are meant to be.
 Thankfully, learners are able to find strategies and help for their disabilities to move past the potential lack of motivation/energy.

-Now, let’s be honest – there are plenty more myths out there that we did not discuss here, so feel free to use other resources such as LD Online or National Center for Learning Disabilities if you did not find the myth you were looking for or are curious to learn more!
+There are plenty more myths out there that we did not discuss here, so feel free to use other resources such as Know the LDA Terms and Understood.org if you didn’t find the myth you were looking for or want to learn more.

 Find out how Learnfully supports kids with learning differences here.